graze/standards/OpenSource.md

 1. All code MUST be automatically formatted using `gofmt`.
 1. All code SHOULD pass the checks carried out by `go lint`.

+## Python

+1. Python code SHOULD conform to the PEP8 and PEP257 guides